U.N. chief warns against U.N. logistical support for Mali war

 Chadian forces advanced towards the Malian border on Tuesday as an African troop deployment and a U.S. military airlift swelled international support for French operations against the Islamist rebels.

+When the council approved the AFISMA force in December, the force - expected to eventually be around 3,300 strong - had not expected to be ready for deployment before September.

-"The acceleration of the deployment of AFISMA clearly poses great operational challenges," said Ban, adding that "significant external support" was urgently required for the training, equipment, combat logistics and other needs.
+"The acceleration of the deployment of AFISMA clearly possess great operational challenges," said Ban, adding that "significant external support" was urgently required for the training, equipment, combat logistics and other needs.

 Once viewed as an example of democratic progress in Africa, Mali was plunged into chaos in March by a coup that toppled the president and left a power vacuum that was quickly exploited by rebels to seize the country's desert north.